 Uppababy has just revamped its popular Vista pushchair and the new version will be hitting the shops around January 2015.

 We’ve fully tested the original Uppababy Vista and members can log in now to read our full test report.
-If you’re not a member, sign up for a £1 trial to Which? for instant access to this pushchair review and to unlock all our other reviews – from car seats and baby monitors to washing machines and TVs.
+If you’re not a member, sign up for a Which? subscription for instant access to this pushchair review and to unlock all our other reviews – from car seats and baby monitors to washing machines and TVs.

 We’ll be taking the new model for a spin soon, but for now we’ve rounded up the five things you need to know about the new Uppababy Vista.

 Five changes to the Uppababy Vista pushchair

 1. It’s now a true double pushchair